sce/flot/API.md

 }
 ```

 For instance, if you have specified the data like this

 ```js
 $.plot($("#placeholder"), [ { label: "Foo", data: [[0, 10], [7, 3]] } ], ...);
 ```

-and the mouse is near the point (7, 3), "datapoint" is [7, 3],
+and the mouse is near the point `(7, 3)`, `datapoint` is `[7, 3]`,
-"dataIndex" will be 1, "series" is a normalized series object with
+`dataIndex` will be `1`, `series` is a normalized series object with
-among other things the "Foo" label in series.label and the color in
+among other things the *Foo* label in `series.label` and the color in
-series.color, and "seriesIndex" is 0.
+`series.color`, and `seriesIndex` is `0`.
 Note that plugins and options
 that transform the data can shift the indexes from what you specified
 in the original data array.

 If you use the above events to update some other information and want
 to clear out that info in case the mouse goes away, you'll probably
-also need to listen to "mouseout" events on the placeholder div.
+also need to listen to `mouseout` events on the placeholder div.

-"mouseActiveRadius" specifies how far the mouse can be from an item
+`mouseActiveRadius` specifies how far the mouse can be from an item
 and still activate it.
 If there are two or more points within this
 radius, Flot chooses the closest item.
 For bars, the top-most bar
 (from the latest specified data series) is chosen.

 If you want to disable interactivity for a specific data series, you
-can set "hoverable" and "clickable" to false in the options for that
+can set `hoverable` and `clickable` to `false` in the options for that
 series, like this:

 ```js
 { data: [...], label: "Foo", clickable: false }
 ```

-"redrawOverlayInterval" specifies the maximum time to delay a redraw
+`redrawOverlayInterval` specifies the maximum time to delay a redraw
 of interactive things (this works as a rate limiting device).
 The
 default is capped to 60 frames per second.
-You can set it to -1 to
+You can set it to `-1` to
 disable the rate limiting.